 Advertise with Business Cards

 Design a business card that describes what you have for sale, such as, if you specialize in Antique Hardware mention that on the business card and the Antique Mall Name.
 You can use an email address for communication.
 Place a stack of cards in your booth.
 Many shoppers will pick up these cards and refer back at a later date.
 Add a Facebook or social site for your guests to view your products online.

 Create a Facebook page to post items that you have for sale.
 Many malls now have their own Facebook page and will allow you to post photos and descriptions.

 Track Your Sales and Costs

-This is a small business and needs to be reported on your taxes.
+An antique booth is a small business.
 The advantage to running a small business will be your tax deductions.
-Discuss this with your tax accountant and decide the best way for you to set this up and what expenses you can deduct.
+Discuss this with your tax accountant and decide the best way to set this up and what expenses you can deduct.

 At first, you may start by just de-cluttering your house.
 We all seem to collect a lot of treasures over the years.
 Another way is to attend auctions and estate sales.
-Auctions are a good way to purchase a group of items in a lot that can be broken apart and sold individually.
+Auctions are an excellent way to purchase a group of items in a lot that can be broken apart and sold individually.
 My special auction tip is to be patient with your bidding, save your money to spend at the end of an auction.
-Buyers become tired and cash poor as the night goes on and at the very end one can pick up lots at huge discounts.
-Estate sales are the same way, the last day of the sale most items sell for half price.
+Buyers become tired and cash poor as the night goes on, and at the very end, one can pick up lots at huge discounts.
+Estate sales are the same way.
+On the last day of the sale, most items sell for half price.

 Labor of Love

 All of this may seem like a lot of work, but it is truly a labor of love.
 Learning and researching Antiques and Collectibles will keep your mind active.
-There is a whole community of dealers who you will get acquainted with.
+There is a whole community of dealers with who you will get acquainted.
 Many will become lifelong friends.
 You can express and use your creativity when you set up your displays.
-There is a lot involved in setting up an antique booth display, but with each step, your dream of creating your own business becomes closer.
-Enjoy the journey it should be a pleasant one.
+There is a lot involved in setting up an antique booth display, but your dream of creating your own business becomes closer with each step.
+Enjoy the journey.
+It should be a pleasant one.